iamshm/Linux-Unix-Commands/README.md

 - Add an issue to this repository stating the use of that command line.
 - Fork this repository and give a star.
 - Try to provide examples for that command line.
-- Add it to your repository in the directory order `[repository root]/Algorithm Type/Algorithm Name/Language/`
+- Add it to the`Commands.md` file.
 - Create a Pull request
 - Feel free to improve the README.md